-By separating your shipments into those that must be completed today and those that must be completed before the next business day you can more easily manage your operations while ensuring that no shipments miss the service level offered to your customers without sacrificing the ability to optimize your pick routes by reducing the overall number of times your pickers must go to a new pick location.
+By separating your shipments into those that must be completed today and those that must be completed before the next business day you can more easily manage your operations while ensuring that no shipments miss the service level offered to your customers without sacrificing the ability to optimize your pick routes by picking shipments out of order to reduce the overall number of times your pickers must go to a new pick location.

 Service Levels use the "Same-Day Cutoff" time that you specify to determine for each Shipment if it meets the threshold or not.
 If it does not then the Target Ship Date will be assigned using the next day to occur in the Service Level taking into account the specified holidays.

 You can add multiple Default Cutoffs to a Service Level to use different times on different days.
 If a day is not specified in any of the default cutoffs then it will effectively not be considered a business day for processing shipments.